 While Nada seems to have finally settled into the fruition of her calling, nearly three decades after initially discerning the call, she shares how difficult this waiting period was.
 “I had a lot of pain, lots of moments of ‘why?’” she says.
 “Why would you call me to this, God… without [my calling] being realized for so long?”
 She shared about the ebbs and flows of her emotions—how this waiting took tenacity, some blind faith, and many times bouts of anger.
 But now, in retrospect, she realizes that this waiting period was a time of refinement.
 “God was refining me so that I could play a part in this task God was calling me to,” she says.
 “I was becoming something so that God could use me.”
 Nada had to acknowledge that, even though she may have felt ready when she was younger, she really wasn’t actually ready until recently to live into this calling.
 She had to be refined first, and for her, that required decades of waiting, experimenting, and being faithful.

 “I just turned fifty,” Nada says.
 “If you had talked to me five years ago, the marrying of my passions and calling wasn’t a reality.”
 Feeling as if she’s living into her calling is new for her.
 Despite this fact, Nada says, “I don’t feel like I’ve arrived.
 In fact, I’m just getting started in a lot of ways.”
-And what’s more, the person she’s become, the mindset she’s adopted—which took nearly five decades to achieve—is almost perfectly encapsulated on her website: “Considering what’s possible and pursuing your calling doesn’t end at thirty-five, in fact, that’s when the need for flexibility and purpose are heightened.”1 These words are a powerful reminder that your calling doesn’t always—and doesn’t have to—happen right away.
+And what’s more, the person she’s become, the mindset she’s adopted—which took nearly five decades to achieve—is almost perfectly encapsulated on the website of her newest venture: “Considering what’s possible and pursuing your calling doesn’t end at thirty-five, in fact, that’s when the need for flexibility and purpose are heightened.”
+These words are a powerful reminder that your calling doesn’t always—and doesn’t have to—happen right away.